Boosting the Immune System

 Take these 2 studies: one found taking a daily probiotic (bifidobacterium) in children aged between 3 and 6 reduced coughs and colds and a meta-analysis of 8 studies showed a daily probiotic (with lactobacillus and/or bifidobacterium) reduced respiratory infections in adults and children.

-At Onset of Infection
+At Onset of Infection: Take High-Dose Vitamin C

-After this take 2 to 4 grams daily
+After this 2 to 4 grams daily

 Taking Echinacea can help or the more expensive but probably more potent Olive leaf extract.